Russian war effort runs into diplomatic, military hurdles

 The Ukrainian claims could not be independently verified, but Western officials also painted a somber picture for Russia.

-“Under the current conditions, Russia is unlikely to dramatically accelerate its rate of advance over the next 30 days,” the ministry said.

-Russian troops were retreating from around Kharkiv, Ukraine’s second-largest city and a key military objective earlier in the war.
-After weeks of bombardment and continuing strikes around the wider Kharkiv region, the regional governor said there had been no shelling in the city for several days.

-Despite the continuing threat of missile attacks, many people were returning home to Kharkiv and other cities around Ukraine, Anna Malyar, deputy head of the Ministry of Defense, said.
+Despite the fighting in the wider Kharkiv region and the threat of Russian missile attacks, many people were returning home to Kharkiv and other cities around Ukraine, Anna Malyar, deputy head of the Ministry of Defense, said.

 Refugees were returning not just because of optimism that the war might ebb.